camenpihor/website/README.md

 - add report a bug feature
 - rss
   - max of 10 blog posts
+- figure out how to slim down hosted fontawesome
+- figure out how to slim down asset size
+- use vue-mapbox

 - new pages
   - nature identification